Saturday Night Masquerade

 At Anime North, we have two major costume competitions: the Friday Night Skit Competition and the Saturday Night Masquerade.
 Both events are amateur costume competitions for Anime/Manga costumes, Media costumes (Star Trek, Star Wars, Babylon 5, computer games etc.), Fantasy and Science Fiction costumes, Japanese Historical Costumes, and any other costumes related to one or more of these categories.
 The time limit for the Masquerade is one (1) minute, so it's more focused on costumes as opposed to skits.
 The Friday Skit Competition is for those who love to perform - lip-synching, dancing, acting, comedy, etc. and has a longer time limit per entry than the Saturday Night Masquerade.
 For more information about the Friday Night Skit Competition, please go here.
-Each event has a different registration form, so be sure to download the right one.
+Each event has a different registration instructions, so be sure to follow the correct procedure.

 Due to the popularity of the Masquerade and limited space in our main room, Anime North has a Wristband Policy for seating at the Saturday Night Masquerade.
 To be guaranteed a seat, you MUST pick up a wristband from the Masquerade office during hours of operation (see the programming schedule for the location).
 Wristbands only guarantee a seat, not a group of seats together.
 If you plan to sit with friends, we recommend you arrive at the main room early to claim your seats.

 To guarantee seating, you must be in line by 7:30 PM on the day of the Masquerade.
 After that time, we open up the line to overflow seating and anyone can enter, space permitting.